Enumclaw Forest Stewardship Coached Planning – Spring 2026

 Acknowledgements and Accommodations

 This program is an educational partnership between Washington State University Extension Forestry and the Washington State Department of Natural Resources.
-This Program is made possible in part by funding from the Washington State Department of Natural Resources.
+Financial support for this program is provided by King Conservation District and the Washington State Department of Natural Resources.

 Extension programs are available to all without discrimination.
 Evidence of noncompliance may be reported through your local Extension office.
 Reasonable accommodations will be made for persons with disabilities and special needs who contact Sarah Stewart at 425-554-9858 or sarah.stewart1@wsu.edu prior to the event.